mzhang28/blog/content/posts/2021-10-31-e2e-encryption-useless-without-client-freedom.md

 can't just message people on Facebook if I only have an account on Twitter, since they don't talk to each other using the same protocol.

-### matrix

-[Matrix][matrix] is a new chat network that also follows in the same spirit as email, but also has the benefits of multi-party encryption.
+[**Matrix**][matrix] is a new chat network that also follows in the same spirit as email, but also has the benefits of multi-party encryption.
 There are multiple apps and servers, and servers can federate with each other using an open protocol.
 I would strongly recommend people who are interested in privacy to consider it.

 conclusion
 ---